-Vanesa Levine — who received a master's degree from Harvard Extension School in 2018 — alleged in a complaint filed late January in New York State Supreme Court that she and her mother attended a February 2019 lecture at the social club titled "The Hundred Years' War on Palestine," delivered by Rashid Khalidi, a professor at Columbia University and former official with the Palestine Liberation Organization (PLO).
+Vanesa Levine — who completed a master's degree in 2018 — alleged in a complaint filed late January in New York State Supreme Court that she and her mother attended a February 2019 lecture at the social club titled "The Hundred Years' War on Palestine," delivered by Rashid Khalidi, a professor at Columbia University and former official with the Palestine Liberation Organization (PLO).

 Following the conclusion of his talk, Levine "peacefully waited her turn in the Q&A line to ask questions of the lecturer," the complaint maintains.
 Upon beginning to ask her questions — namely, "how peace could be had if the Palestinian people were educated at a young age to: support terrorism against Jews and Israelis, jihad, and not to recognize the legitimacy of the State of Israel" — many attendees "became mob-like" in expressing their opposition to her question, according to the complaint.

 It was at this point that Faris Saah — an instructor in finance and economics at Harvard Extension School — allegedly forcefully grabbed her.
 "There was bruising where he grabbed her, one bruise on each side of her upper arm," her lawyer Jeffrey Levine, who is not related to Vanesa, told The Algemeiner on Monday.

 In a Facebook video she published shortly after the alleged assault, Vanesa said was "literally silenced by the entire room" while trying to pose her questions.

 "Right when I got up, a grown man my father's age came and put his hands on me," she recounted.
 "He tried taking the mic from me, he pushed me, he called me a slut."